tohojo/bufferbloat-net/content/bloat/wiki/Bufferbloat_FAQs.md

 Could that be enough to make you miss your shot?

 2. You're right - bufferbloat tests "artificially load the network".
-They do this to see how your network performs under those moments of 100% load.
+They do this to see how your network performs during those moments of 100% load.

 3. You didn't say, but at ISP speeds above 300-500mbps, the bufferbloat in the Wi-Fi system can become important.